jancerman/Home/Guidelines for SDK developers.md

 ### Project name (GitHub repo name)

 We recommend that the project for your SDK uses the following naming pattern: `[Main namespace] <Sub Namespace> <Platform> [Paradigm] SDK`.
-For example, for the Delivery .NET SDK, the project name would be Kentico Cloud Delivery .NET SDK.
+For example, for the Delivery .NET SDK, the project name would be _Kentico Cloud Delivery .NET SDK_.

 ## OS project requirements